The wisdom espoused by some real estate professionals (and occasionally by well-meaning friends and family) goes something like this:

 Debt-to-Income Ratios: How Mortgage Lenders Decide How Much to Offer Homebuyers

 Mortgage lenders want to make sure that borrowers can pay their mortgages and still have enough money left over every month for all of their other expenses.
+They do this by calculating the percentage of a borrower’s monthly gross income that will be used toward monthly debt obligations.
+This is called debt-to-income ratio (DTI).

 Mortgage lenders will first determine how much of your gross income you’ll need to cover your potential future housing payment.
 (That’s your mortgage payment, along with your property taxes and any required homeowners or mortgage insurance).
 This ratio is called your front-end ratio.
 The exact cutoff for how-much-is-too-much can vary a bit from lender to lender.
 But generally, lenders want borrowers to spend less than 28% of their pre-tax income on housing.

 When deciding how much to offer a potential borrower, mortgage lenders take other factors into consideration, too—most notably, your credit score.
 People with higher credit scores represent a lower risk to lenders.
 So lenders are willing to offer borrowers with higher credit scores lower interest rates.
-But as long as your credit history doesn’t show a history of unpaid debt or other serious risk factors, your credit score mostly impacts how much you pay in interest.
+But as long as your credit history doesn’t show a history of unpaid debt, late payments, or other serious risk factors, your credit score mostly impacts how much you pay in interest.

 The Problem with DTI Ratios